Candyman: Farewell to the Flesh: Plot

 Three years after the Candyman murders in Chicago, Professor Phillip Purcell writes a book about the Candyman legend and hosts a lecture event in New Orleans discussing his life.
-He reveals his real name to be Daniel Robitaille and that he was born to enslaved Africans after the civil war.
-For amusement, he jokingly summons the Candyman in a mirror-like reflection of his book.
+He reveals Candyman's real name to be Daniel Robitaille and that he was born to enslaved Africans after the American Civil War.
+When Purcell is light-heartedly challenged by a member of the audience, he jokingly summons the Candyman in the mirror-like reflection of his book.

 After the event, Purcell runs into Ethan Tarrant, one of the attendees.
 Ethan's father, Coleman, was murdered while investigating the deaths of three men in a manner similar to the Candyman legend.
-He warns Purcell about the Candyman, but Purcell ignores him.
-Going to a nearby bar, Purcell is killed by the Candyman in the restroom.
+Ethan angrily says that Purcell caused his father's death by telling him the Candyman doesn't exist, and that the Candyman then killed him.
+At first polite, Purcell becomes annoyed at Ethan's behaviour.
+He goes to a nearby bar, but is pursued and attacked by Ethan, who is thrown out by the barman.
+Purcell goes to the restroom to clean blood from his face and is killed by the Candyman.
 The case is handled by Detective Ray Levesque and his partner, Pam Carver.
 They consider Ethan a suspect given his confrontation with Purcell.

 Ethan's mother, Octavia, and his younger sister Annie, an art teacher, come to the station to defend him.
 Ethan is pressured by Levesque, who believes him to be guilty.
 In the meantime, Matthew Ellis, one of Annie's students, claims to have seen the Candyman.
 Annie tries to discredit the legend by invoking his name.
 Her husband, Paul, becomes one of his victims.
 The Candyman stalks Annie so he may kill her, and reveals that she is pregnant with Paul's daughter.

 At home one morning, Annie gets a visit from a couple of her students about Matthew disappearing.
 Annie meets with his father, Reverend Ellis, and learns Matthew had dreams of the Candyman and sketched out the events of his death.
 After talking with Ethan to uncover more on their father's murder, Annie visits Honore Thibideaux, Coleman's friend, unaware that Levesque is following her as a suspect.
 Honore tells Annie about Daniel Robitaille and his affair with a white woman named Caroline that led to his death and earning him the name "Candyman".
 Caroline's father taunted the dying Daniel with Caroline's mirror, capturing a part of his soul.
 Caroline hid the mirror in Daniel's birthplace and granted him the ability to kill when called upon.
 Annie's father believed that if the mirror is destroyed, it will end the curse.